lgreski/acsexample/README.md

      else {cat(x,file=outputHouseholdFile,sep="\n",append=TRUE)}
     })

 On a laptop with an Intel i5 processor, 8 Gb of RAM, and a 512 Gb solid state disk, we are able to split the data into the required output files in about one minute.
 While it is technically possible to write a program that reads the data row by row, initializes a row for a data frame, then builds the data frame with <code>rbind(),</code> the benefit of the file-based approach is its simplicity.
+Additionally, due to the way that `rbind()` allocates memory, it would perform significantly worse than using `readLines()`.

 Having split the file into person and household records, we can use existing R functions to load the data, rather than building a custom parser to load the data into a data frame.